-- 2.36 Foxton has long had a tradition of tree planting dating from early times when many of the village enclosures were planted as orchards.
+- 2.40 Foxton has long had a tradition of tree planting dating from early times when many of the village enclosures were planted as orchards.
 A planting of oak trees for the Royal Navy took place in the late 18th century as part of a national campaign instigated by Admiral Rodney.
-Several of these survive in the village as mature specimens, particularly on the Swingbridge Street side. - 2.36 The tradition was continued in more recent times by plantings in 1973 and an avenue of oaks along the Langton Road was planted to mark the beginning of the new millennium. - 2.37 Most of the village lies within a Conservation area and as a consequence, any tree over 75mm in diameter at 1.5m above ground level is given automatic protection.
+Several of these survive in the village as mature specimens, particularly on the Swingbridge Street side. - 2.41 The tradition was continued in more recent times by plantings in 1973 and an avenue of oaks along the Langton Road was planted to mark the beginning of the new millennium. - 2.42 Most of the village lies within a Conservation area and consequently, any tree over 75mm in diameter at 1.5m above ground level is given automatic protection.
 No cutting, removal, wilful damage or destruction of such trees is allowed without giving prior notification to Harborough District Council.
-There are also a number of Tree Preservation orders covering trees in the village.
+There are also several Tree Preservation orders covering trees in the village.

-Policy F10: Trees
+Policy F11: Trees